 A mirrorless design has light pass through the lens straight onto the image sensor (skipping any mirror components).
 This allows the user to see exactly what the camera is seeing through electronic signals sent to the back LCD and viewfinder.

 Here's a good video by Sony further showcasing the differences between DSLRs and mirrorless cameras:

 Advantages Of DSLRs For Video

-- Better battery life as DSLR bodies are traditionally larger thus being able to house bigger batteries and the optical viewfinder doesn't require power
+- Better battery life as DSLR bodies are larger allowing bigger batteries and an optical viewfinder doesn't need power

-- Better autofocus/tracking thanks to phase detection (the dual-pixel AF found on some Canon DSLR models is stellar)
+- Better autofocus as most DSLRs offer phase detection such as the dual-pixel AF found on some Canon models which is the top performing system

 Advantages Of Mirrorless For Video